The Path of the Unaccompanied Minor:

-This program is approved by the Pennsylvania Continuing Legal Education Board for 3 substantive CLE credits.
+This program is approved by the Pennsylvania Continuing Legal Education Board for 3 substantive and 1 ethics CLE credits.

 The Path of the Unaccompanied Minor: Examining Legal and Community Responses to a Humanitarian Crisis is a joint initiative of the Villanova School of Law Clinical Program, the Villanova University Partnership with Catholic Relief Services, and Campus Ministry.
 Drawing on the expertise of those who have first-hand experience working with these children in Central America and in the U.S., the purpose of the conference is to shed light on the seriousness of this crisis, speak to the moral and ethical urgency to address it, and recommend specific action on a number of levels that can be taken.